Jumaana-bit/dinnertime/README.md

 * Interactive UI: Checkbox-based selection for intuitive interaction.
 * Real-time Updates: Automatic updates to the selection list and total cost.

+## Getting Started

+### Prequisites
+* Flutter SDK: Install the latest version of Flutter from the official website.
+* Dart: Ensure Dart is included with your Flutter installation.
+* Database: Configure a local or remote database with food item data.

 A few resources to get you started if this is your first Flutter project: